allanbees/allanbees/README.md

 ### Glad to see you around here! 😄

 I am a last year student of Computer Science at University of Costa Rica.
 I love learning new technologies, traveling, hanging out with friends and trying new foods.
-I first got enthralled with programming around 2016 when I decided to build a website for my dad using Adobe Dreamweaver, I had never done something like that before and it was a real challenge for myself at the time but I ended up enjoying the process.
-At the same time I was building that website, it was time for me to choose a career as I was about to enter university, it's funny to think that one day before I made a decision I had no clue what I wanted.
-I ended up choosing Computer Science because I realized I liked building that simple website and I preferred more technical stuff.

-As a Computer Science student I've gotten experience in programming with paradigms like Object Oriented Programming using Java, C++ and other programming languages.
-I also have gotten more experience in web development, mostly front-end, evolving from that high school kid using Dreamwever that had no clue of what a programming language was, to now using HTML/CSS/JavaScript/BootStrap and frameworks like React.js with SaaS (I'm still in the process of learning React, which I'm enjoying a lot).
-I've also realized how much I enjoy the world of Computer Science because of how big it is and the amount of innovation there is, as well as the amount of possibilities for professional growth available.
-I'll leave my [resume](./CV.pdf) here in case you want to see a bit more about my current experience.
+Recently I've been really interested in learning React.js, Node.js and different technologies for web development.

 ### About me:

 <img align="right" width="35%" src="./coding.gif">

-- 🌱👨🏽‍💻 I’m currently working at [Cargill](https://www.cargill.com/) as an IT Trainee, where I'll be learning with Office 365 developers using technologies like SharePoint, Power Apps and Power Automate providing solutions to clients in different countries.
+- 🌱👨🏽‍💻 I’m currently working at [Cargill](https://www.cargill.com/) as an IT Intern, where I'll be learning with Office 365 developers using technologies like SharePoint, Power Apps and Power Automate.
 - 🌎👨🏻‍🎓 Goals: my main goal right now is focusing on defining my career path in which I intend to go towards Data Science/Machine Learning/Web and Apps Development.
 As well as working hard to move to another country (hoping it is USA or somewhere in Europe).
 - 🤖 I’m looking to collaborate on any projects that bring me any new skills and knowledge.
 - 💬 Feel free to contact me for any recommendations, job offers or collaborations.
 Everything is appreciated.